MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 For simple immediate needs, one can download data using the browser itself, or a standard tool such as wget.

-The usual intent is to automatically download the data wanted to a directory on a subscriber machine where other software can process it.
+The usual intent is to automatically download the dsesired data to a directory on a subscriber machine where other software can process it.
 Please note:

-- The tool is entirely command line driven (there is no GUI) More accurately, it is mostly configuration file driven.
+- The tool is entirely command line driven (there is no GUI).
+More accurately, it is mostly configuration file driven.
   Most of the *interface* involves using a text editor to modify configuration files.
 - While written to be compatible with other environments, the focus is on Linux usage.
 - The tool can be used as either an end-user tool, or a system-wide transfer engine.